WestDRI/wgtm21/content/3_parallel.md

 We will discuss different approaches to parallelization: task parallelism and data parallelism.
 We will talk about processing large arrays in parallel.
-Equally important, we will discuss parallel scaling, typical parallel performance bottlenecks, race conditions and other potential issues you may encouter in parallel programming.
+Equally important, we will discuss parallel scaling, typical parallel performance bottlenecks, race conditions and deadlocks, and other potential issues you may encouter in parallel programming.

 These concepts are not unique to a single programming language.
 We cover most of these topics in both Julia and Chapel courses, so feel free to attend one of them (they are independent of each other), or both.
 Ultimately it comes down to a